1st Year Curriculum

 Optional Subjects in First Year

 Students will get 6 weeks of sampling option subjects at the start of 1st Year.
-After the taster programme ends in October, students choose 2 subjects.
+After the taster programme ends in mid-October, students indicate their number 1 choice, from each line.
+Students may not do a subject twice.

 Business Studies